lynn9388/lynn9388.github.io/_posts/2019-07-27-set-up-sublime-text-for-markdown-and-jekyll.md

 ## For Markdown

-Markdown Text 3 has provided good syntax highlighting for Markdown, but we also need some packages and update the settings to make it more suitable for writing markdown.
+Sublime Text 3 has provided good syntax highlighting for Markdown, but we also need some packages and update the settings to make it more suitable for writing Markdown.

 ### Automatic Completion